Crochet Tapestry Graphghans

 Tapestry Crochet – Easier than Regular Graphghans

-Of the regular graphghan concept and tapestry crochet, tapestry is much easier to plan ahead and implement without too much fuss.
+Of the regular graphghan concept and tapestry crochet, the tapestry is much easier to plan ahead and implement without too much fuss.
 If I were given a choice, I would choose Tapestry.

 Resources Used in Tutorial